emg110/algorand-qrcode/README.md

 - Algorand URI reference specificatgion: [Algorand payment prompts specification](https://developer.algorand.org/docs/reference/payment_prompts/).
 - Requires NodeJS version later than 10.

-- HTML Escaping is optional (Since it's not yet supported by ALgorand offical wallet QR Scanning feature), activated with --html (in CLI) or having `html: true` in options.
+- HTML Escaping is optional (Since it's not yet supported by ALgorand offical wallet QR Scanning feature), activated with --html or -y (in CLI) or having `html: true` in options.

 - This library will closely follow Algorand’s URI specification document drafts and published versions closely as well as Algorand Wallet QR Scanner feature to match and adopt new features, specification requirements and extensions.